Prepare Your Finances, Protect Your Assets, and Return Home with Peace of Mind

 Step 1: List What You Own and Owe

-Before packing your bags, you need to know your real financial situation.
-Write down everything you own, such as your savings, property, investments, insurance, business income, and other assets.
-Then list everything you owe, including loans, credit cards, mortgages, unpaid bills, and family obligations.
+Before you pack your bags, you must know your real financial situation.
+List down everything you own, such as your savings, property, investments, insurance, business income, and other assets.
+Then list what you owe, including loans, credit cards, mortgages, unpaid bills, and family obligations.

 Step 2: Organize Your Important Documents

-Important papers can easily get lost, especially when they are kept in different folders, drawers, bags, or countries.
+Having your important documents stored in different locations can lead to their loss.
 Before going home, gather your passport, IDs, work contracts, bank records, property titles, insurance policies, pension papers, medical records, and legal documents.

-Write down where each document is kept and who can access it in an emergency.
-This step protects your family from confusion.
-When everything is organized, your loved ones will know where to find what they need.
+You need to note where each of your documents is kept and who can access them in an emergency.
+When everything is organized, you can protect your family from confusion and ensure they know where to find what they need.
+Beyond physical documents, you must also secure your digital and international assets.

 Step 3: Track Your Bank Accounts and Financial Contacts

-Many OFWs keep money in different banks, apps, and countries.
-Some have accounts in the Philippines, others have accounts abroad, and some also have insurance, investments, or remittance accounts.
+Many OFWs keep their money in different banks, apps, and countries.
+Some are in the Philippines, others are abroad, and some are also in their insurance, investments, or remittance accounts.

 If these details are not written down, your family may not know what exists or who to contact.
-The Pauwi Na Workbook helps you list your bank accounts, insurance policies, investment details, and advisor contacts.
-You do not need to write passwords, but you should record enough information so your family knows where to look and who to call.
+The Pauwi Na Workbook helps you keep track of your bank accounts, insurance policies, investment details, and advisor contacts.
+No need to write passwords; recording necessary information is enough for your family to know where to look and who to call.
+After recording where your money is, you need to determine who will ultimately manage or receive it.

 Step 4: Name Who Inherits Your Things

-No one likes to think about inheritance, but it is part of protecting your family.
-If your wishes are not written down, your loved ones may argue about savings, property, jewelry, business assets, or personal belongings.
+Inheritance might not sound as important, but it is a way to protect your family.
+Unwritten wishes may lead your loved ones to argue about savings, property, jewelry, business assets, or personal belongings.

-Use this step to write who should receive specific items or responsibilities.
-If you have property, large savings, or complicated family arrangements, you may also need legal advice.
-Clear instructions can prevent family conflict and protect the people you worked so hard for.
+This step encourages you to write who should receive specific items or responsibilities.
+You may need legal advice for property, large savings, or complicated family arrangements.
+Having clear instructions prevents family conflict and protects the people you worked so hard for.
+Securing your physical assets directly leads to clear decisions about your physical health.

 Step 5: Write Down Your Medical and Funeral Choices

 This may feel uncomfortable, but it is an act of love.
-If something happens to you, your family may need to make difficult decisions quickly.
-Without written instructions, they may feel confused or guilty.
+Your family may need to make difficult decisions if something happens to you.
+Having these written instructions will prevent them from being confused or guilty.

-Write down your medical preferences, emergency contacts, health information, insurance details, preferred hospital, and funeral wishes.
-The Pauwi Na Workbook gives you space to record these choices clearly, so your family does not have to guess during a stressful time.
+List down your medical preferences, emergency contacts, health information, insurance details, preferred hospital, and funeral wishes.
+The Pauwi Na Workbook provides a clear space to record these choices so your family does not have to guess during stressful times.
+Handling these difficult medical choices gives you the freedom to focus on how you will spend your actual retirement days.

 Step 6: Plan Your Daily Routine After Coming Home

-Retirement planning is not only about money.
-It is also about how you will live each day.
-When you stop working abroad, your routine will change.
-Without a plan, you may feel bored, restless, or unsure of your purpose.
+Retirement planning is not just about the money; it is also about how you will live each day.
+Your routine will change after retiring; you may feel bored, restless, or unsure of your purpose.

-Think about how you want to spend your time.
+Envision how you want to spend your time.
 Will you help with a family business, take care of grandchildren, exercise, travel, join community activities, or start a small project?
-The workbook helps you plan your daily routine, hobbies, responsibilities, and goals so you can enjoy your life back home.
+The workbook guides your planning for daily routine, hobbies, responsibilities, and goals so you can enjoy your life back home.
+A solid daily routine and financial plan will only succeed if you keep the information accurate over the years.

 Step 7: Review and Update Your Plan